 4. Make the Turkish Tomato Sauce.
 In a large saute pan, over med-high heat, saute the onion in 2 tablespoons oil until tender, 3-4 mins.
 Lower heat to medium, add garlic, saute 2-3 mintues until fragrant.
 Add crushed tomatoes (and all the juices) sugar, cumin, cinnamon, allspice, salt and broth .
 Stir, bring to a simmer for 2 minutes, then turn heat off.

 6. Make the filling.
-In a medium bowl, place the lamb, drained bulgar wheat, garlic, 1/2 cup Turkish tomato sauce, salt, cumin dried mint, coriander, sumac, chili flakes, cinnamon, nutmeg, pine nuts, and dried apricots in a medium bowl and mix with a clean, damp hand, until well combined.
+In a medium bowl, place the lamb, drained rice or bulgar wheat, garlic, 1/2 cup Turkish tomato sauce, salt, cumin dried mint, coriander, sumac, chili flakes, cinnamon, nutmeg, pine nuts, and dried apricots in a medium bowl and mix with a clean, damp hand, until well combined.

 7. Assemble the Cabbage Rolls: Place a blanched cabbage leaf on the counter.
 Cut 2 inches of the thick vein out of the bottom end. ( See photo).
 Fill with 1/3 cup lamb filling and roll up like a burrito, tucking edges in and place seam side down in the sauced, baking dish.
 Repeat with all.
 You should have 10-12 ish.
 See notes, for breakage.Once the baking dish is filled with the rolls, pour the remaining Tomato sauce over top.
 Give the pan a good shake.